 Business storytelling is the practice of sharing a company’s narrative with the rest of the world.
 Before becoming a successful business operating out of one or more properties, they start from much humbler roots.

 Apple, for example, was started in a garage.
-Since its founding in 1976, in addition to a headquarters, there are more than 500 retail stores, countless products, over 130,000 employees, and net revenue of more than 50 billion USD in 2018.
+Since its founding in 1976, in addition to a headquarters, there are more than 500 retail stores, countless products, over 130,000 employees, and a net revenue of more than 50 billion USD in 2018.

 The purpose of this kind of storytelling is to help humanize a brand and connect to your audience in a way that isn’t dependent on you bombarding people with ads, or trying to sell them a product.
-Instead, talk about things like how are you changing the market, and how did you go from an idea to a brick and mortar store?
+Instead, talk about things like how are you changing the market, and how did you go from an idea to a brick-and-mortar store?

 As much as we enjoy hearing stories of success, we also like to hear about the lack of funding, the constant borrowing at the beginning, environmental hazards, and furry critters making their way into your workspace.
-These sorts of things are relatable to the average joe.
+These sorts of things are relatable to the average Joe.

-Most people aren’t business moguls, but they have had an odd encounter with mother nature at home.
+Most people aren’t business moguls, but they have had an odd encounter with Mother Nature at home.
 This sort of content is relatable, and if you share it on your social media channels, you can engage customers in a way that makes them loyal to you.

 The Five Steps to Effectively Tell Your Brand’s Story